othub-io/.github/profile/DISCLAIMER.md

 This Disclaimer is effective as of July 7, 2023.

-This website is not officially associated with the OriginTrail network or its operators.
-It's a community project developed and operated by independent developers.
+OTHub.io is not officially associated with the OriginTrail core development team, but have received a first-wave grant by the team.